-Mostly activated alumina starts as aluminum hydroxide.
-It is obtained through a series of chemical reactions in the bayer process which is used to transform bauxite into alumina.
+Most Activated Alumina starts as aluminium hydroxide.
+It is obtained through a series of chemical reactions in the Bayer process to transform bauxite into alumina.

-After the aluminum hydroxide is generated, it is thermally treated by calcination in a rotatory assembly known as a kiln.
-This step serves to dehydrate or remove the bond mixture from aluminum hydroxide in order to produce the thing we are looking for, alumina or aluminum oxide.
-This is a phase in which alumina obtains its highly porous structure, which is obtained by heating it to a specific temperature specific range.
-Process parameters such as residence time and temperature profiles are used to control the properties of end results.
+After the aluminium hydroxide is generated, it is thermally treated by calcination in a rotatory assembly known as a kiln.
+This step dehydrates or removes the bond mixture from aluminium hydroxide to produce the thing we are looking for, alumina or aluminium oxide.
+This phase is when alumina obtains its highly porous structure, which is obtained by heating it to a specific temperature specific range.
+Process parameters such as residence time and temperature profiles are used to control the properties of results.

-Depending on what the activated alumina is going to be used for, the process of agglomeration is varied.
-This process is especially important when activated alumina is used as an adsorbent or catalyst.
-The agglomeration of activated alumina allows for a high level of customization for specific applications.
+Depending on what the Activated Alumina will be used for, the agglomeration process is varied.
+This process is fundamental when activated alumina is used as an adsorbent or catalyst.
+The accumulation of Activated Alumina allows for a high level of customisation for specific applications.

-The basic characteristics that are controlled or customized using this process are:
+The primary characteristics that are controlled or customised using this process are:

 - The particle size distribution of the molecules